PoliUniLu/cora/paper/paper.md

 So far, the two most sophisticated CCMs have been Qualitative Comparative Analysis (QCA) [@ragin_1987] and Coincidence Analysis (CNA) [@baumgartner_2009].
 For QCA, several software packages exist, each with different functionality [@cronqvist_2019; @dusa_2022; @ragin_davey_2019; @thiem_2018].
 However, since there is no harmonization of procedures in QCA, different software packages often generate very different results despite identical data input and parameter settings [@thiem_dusa_2013].
 For CNA, the `cna` package is available [@ambuhl_baumgartner_2022].

 QCA and CNA can analyze single outputs only.
 Although CNA has been built for analyses with multiple outputs, its algorithm has to process each output one after another.
 Many scientific research problems, however, require the simultaneous analysis of multiple effects, such as analyses of multimorbidity [@suls_green_2019].
 CORA offers a solution.
-It generalizes QCA and CNA by allowing the simultaneous analyses of multiple outputs, and can therefore discover more complex INUS structures.
+It generalizes QCA and CNA by allowing the simultaneous analyses of multiple outputs, even for multi-value data [@mkrtchyan_et_al_2023], and can therefore discover more complex INUS structures.
 To this end, CORA implements adaptations of optimization algorithms originally developed for the design of multi-output switching circuits.
 In addition, CORA offers a systematic possibility to mine configurational data.
 Last, but not least, with CORA, researchers can draw on logic diagrams to communicate their results.
-The software tool `CORA` implements the eponymous method and all aforementioned features.
+The software tool `CORA`, together with the `LOGIGRAM` module, implement the eponymous method and all aforementioned features.

 # Functionality and design